 Suppose you have already had an enforcement case filed against you.
 In that case, it is best to have some amount of money in the reserve to be able to show the court that you are taking this situation seriously and that you can quickly begin to make progress in paying the arrearage.
 In some situations, you may even be able to take on a second job to give yourself a bigger shovel to dig yourself out of this hole that you are in.

 The same judge who took away your license can also restore your license.
 It may involve your co-parent notifying the court when you have met a certain benchmark for repayment.
 For example, if you owe $10,000 in back child support, you may petition the court to have your driver’s license reinstated once you have paid by half of that figure.
-You should talk with the court at your hearing about the circumstances and see if you can avoid having your license taken away.
+Speak with the court during your hearing to explain your circumstances and explore options to avoid losing your licence.
 If you need your license for an essential job function, it may not make sense for the judge to take it away.

 Maintaining Open Communication and Understanding Your Child Support Order